Mike-Wilkins/Hotel-Revenue-Report/README.md

 - Test the data with SQL
 - Visualise the data in Power BI
 - Generate the findings based on the insights

+## Data Exploration Notes
+- The separate booking records for 2018, 2019 and 2020 have identical column headers.
+These will need to be merged in order to perform trend insights.
+- After a single booking records dataset is created, we will need to join the Meal Costs and Market Segment tables to create a unified dataset.
+- The booking records do not contain a column for Revenue.
+This will need to be created in SQL.
+The revenue can be calculated using the Stays(WeekNights), Stays(WeekendNights), DailyRate and Discount columns.